 Allergies can impact your immune system for prolonged periods of time.
 When the immune system is compromised, it makes you more likely to pick up viruses you come into contact with.
 This includes the virus that causes the common cold.

 In turn, having allergies actually increases your risk for having more colds.
-Identify the differences between the two common conditions with this helpful chart.

 Hay fever can produce symptoms that include sneezing, coughing, and a persistent, stubborn cough.
 It’s the result of your body’s overreaction to allergens.
 It isn’t contagious, but it can be miserable.